knowledgecode/date-and-time/docs/migration.md

 - `timespan`
 - `timezone`

 The custom plugin feature (`date.extend(...)`) that existed up to 3.x has been replaced by the `plugins` option, which accepts a plain object literal instead of mutating a global singleton.
-Below is a `Formatter` example; a `Parser` plugin follows the same shape.
+Below is a `Formatter` example.
+A `Parser` plugin is passed the same way, but its tokens are more limited: they can only set the date components the built-in parser already provides.
 See the Plugins guide for details on writing your own plugin.

 ```typescript
 // 3.x